JemaySALOMON/qGenet/workshop-10-04-2024/README.md

 * Utils.R: This file contains utility functions used in the two Rmds

- * Please be aware that the Rmd and html files are in French.
+NB :  Please be aware that the Rmd and html files are in French.